Easy ways to Green Halloween

 One of the best things you can do this – and every – Halloween is to Plan Ahead.
 If you leave your shopping until the last minute, you won’t have as many choices.
 You could end up buying complete rubbish!

-Do you rush out and buy a new costume for your child or grandchild every year?
-And then it gets thrown away, after just one use?
+Do you rush out and buy new Halloween costumes for your child or grandchild every year?
+And then they get thrown away, after just one use, right?

-Do you still have some of those adorable costumes in your attic or basement?
+Or do you still have some of those adorable Halloween costumes in your attic or basement?
 Make a plan to swap with other moms, perhaps even organise a small get-together and have a swap-meet.
 Show your neighbourhood you care about reducing your demand and your landfill waste.

 Then when you’re finished with the costumes, take them to the thrift store so they don’t take up space in your home, and someone else can use them next year.

-Whether it’s for yourself or the kids or the grandkids, making your own costume will Reduce your demand for new stuff, dent the consumerism of the holiday, and earn you more than a few impressed glances at the office party!
+Whether it’s for yourself or the kids or the grandkids, making your own Halloween costumes will Reduce your demand for new stuff, dent the consumerism of the holiday, and earn you more than a few impressed glances at the office party!

 Next: Easy ways to green Trick or Treat (and save money)!